-My 2006 Tales From The Trees book release was featured in a lot of Rhinelander Area news outlets, below is the article from The Northstar Journal.
-I love how Sarah set the story up and took my ramblings and boiled it all down, a true journalist.
+My 2006 Tales From The Trees book release was featured across Rhinelander Area news outlets, below is the article from The Northstar Journal.
+I love how Sarah set the story up and took my ramblings and boiled it all down, a true professional.

 A couple of corrections, I have a Trademark not a Patent and my boyfriend mentioned in the article, now my husband, is Jeff not Jess :)

 Meet Happy the Hodag and his pal, Buddy the Bulldog

 If you grew up in Rhinelander, no doubt you can recite the story about the ferocious mythical creature of the swamps known as the hodag, captured by Eugene Shepard.
 And if you move away?
 Do you forget about the hodag, or do you feel compelled to tell others about it?